 The benefits of using reclaimed wood?

-Next, reclaimed wood has been cut many years ago and most of the movement that takes place within the structure and fibres has already happened.
+Next, reclaimed wood has been cut many years ago from virgin timber that has not been farmed and has had time to grow, producing a much denser grain.
+Most of the movement that takes place within the structure and fibres has already happened.
 This makes the timber far less likely to bow or cup, shrink or expand once it has been fixed to your floor.

 Lastly, the environment.
 This is becoming a major concern, year after year.
 Though there are organisations like ‘The Forestry Stewardship Council’ (FSC) that do sterling work, we all need to do our bit.
 Reclaimed wood is a beautiful thing and it would be scandalous to just discard a product that is often more suitable and beautiful than its younger counterpart.